mozilla/pkipolicy/rootstore/policy.md

 ##### 3.1.5.3 Intended Use

-The DCR is intended for use by CA management and other parties with sufficient knowledge to understand the CA’s systems and controls and is not required to be publicly disclosed.
+The DCR is intended for use by CA management and other intended users with sufficient knowledge to understand the CA’s systems and controls and is not required to be publicly disclosed.

-The CA Operator MUST maintain the ability to provide the most recently issued DCR to Mozilla within 30 days of request, to enable Mozilla to verify the audit scope, assess control design and operating effectiveness, and evaluate other matters relevant to compliance with this Policy.
+The CA Operator MUST maintain the ability to provide the most recently issued DCR to Mozilla within 30 days of request, to enable Mozilla to verify the audit scope, assess control design and operating effectiveness, and evaluate other matters relevant to compliance with this policy.

 Each CA Operator required to obtain a DCR under this section MUST annually disclose, through the CCADB or another Mozilla-designated reporting mechanism, information sufficient for Mozilla to determine whether the DCR has been obtained and remains available for review upon request.

 The 30-day period specified in this section applies only to the CA Operator's provision of an existing DCR to Mozilla upon request.
 It does not establish a separate deadline for completion or issuance of the DCR.
 Nothing in this section alters the timing requirements applicable to the submission of annual audit reports to the CCADB.

-##### 3.1.5.4 Provision to Mozilla**
+##### 3.1.5.4 Provision to Mozilla

 The CA Operator MUST ensure that the DCR is prepared and issued in a manner that permits disclosure to Mozilla upon request.